 Molly has been teaching dance in the Pacific Northwest for the past 12 years, as well as dancing with the Eastside Moving Company for three seasons.
 Molly has taught dance at Bellevue Dance Academy and Elizabeth’s Dance Dimensions, specializing in children’s dance - ballet, tap, and jazz.

 She has taught private and competition Couples 2-step, East & West Coast Swing and Line Dance, as well as performed and competed in East Coast Couples dance contests.
-Molly also choreographed and danced with the McCabes Cowgirl Dance Team, Seattle Sonics Dance Team and has coached many cheerleading and dances teams throughout the Pacific Northwest.
+Molly also choreographed and danced with the McCabes Cowgirl Dance Team, Seattle Sonics Dance Team and has coached many cheerleading and dance teams throughout the Pacific Northwest.
 She graduated from UW with a major in Speech Communications and a minor in dance.

 Molly lives in Lake Stevens with her husband, Gus, and eleven year old daughter, Myla.